 Weekly assignments and class participation

-The date for the resit of the exam, and for the redo’s of the paper, will be announced during the course.
+The date for the resit of the exam will be announced in the course guide.

 How and when an exam review will take place will be disclosed together with the publication of the exam results (in BB) at the latest.